liximomo/vscode-sftp/README.md

 To install it just follow thoses steps from within VSCode : <br>
 1. Select Extensions (Ctrl + Shift + X).
+2. Uninstall current sftp extension from [liximomo](https://github.com/liximomo/)
-2. Open “More Action” menu(ellipsis on the top) and click “Install from VSIX…”.
+3. Open "More Action” menu(ellipsis on the top) and click “Install from VSIX…”.
-3. Locate VSIX file and select.
+4. Locate VSIX file and select.
-4. Reload VSCode.
+5. Reload VSCode.
-5. Voilà !
+6. Voilà !

 Syncs your local directory with a remote server directory.
 Allows you to optionally edit upload a file to the remote directory after it saves locally.
 This allows you to edit more or less directly on the server similar to WinScp or other similar programs.